-The four-year BScN-Bilingual Program is a collaborative effort between the Faculty of Nursing and Faculté Saint-Jean.
+The BScN-Bilingual Program is a collaborative effort between the Faculty of Nursing and Faculté Saint-Jean.
 This program offers students the opportunity to obtain a bilingual nursing degree in Canada's two official languages.
 It is designed to:

-- Respond to a need expressed by Francophone and Francophile students who wish to obtain a bilingual degree in nursing in Alberta. - (2) Offer a program that prepares graduates to provide nursing services in both official languages.
+- Respond to a need expressed by Francophone and Francophile students who wish to obtain a bilingual degree in nursing in Alberta. - Offer a program that prepares graduates to provide nursing services in both official languages. - (3) Offer a program that better prepares graduates to respond to the needs of the French-speaking communities in Western and Northern Canada.